NguyenTaHuyHoang/NguyenTaHuyHoang/README.md

-### Hi guys, my nam is Huy Hoang 👋
+## Hi guys, my nam is Huy Hoang 👋

+# Welcome to my Gidhub ❤️

-I'm a student and a freelancer
+## I'm a student and a freelancer

 - 🔭 I’m currently study in Ho Chi Minh City University of Science (VNU- HCMUS)
 - 🌱 I wanna get a fresher job ASAP